robenkleene/design-references/photography.md

 - 8000K Shade

 Essentially what this means is the lower the white balance setting, the more blue will be added to the photo, and the higher, the more red.
 (But the goal should be to make the shot as neutral and natural as possible.)

+Use AWB in sunlight, or well lit areas.
+"Warm" the shot up when shooting in shade.

 ### Temperature